If you have chronic pain, then Chris can help you manage it.

 Chronic situations call for more physically aggressive programs than sub-acute protocols because of the advanced “healing” that has taken place in the older chronic injury.
 But if you are misdiagnosed as chronic when you are really sub-acute, and you engage in a chronic protocol, then you are very susceptible to overworking the area and injuring it even more.

 Or, even more common, overworking it and keeping it in a chronic state of pain.
 Hmmm, interesting isn’t it?

 The latest research also shows how important the brain is in chronic pain.
 Your thoughts can worsen or improve the level of your pain, and Chris knows which thoughts help the most and how to help you train your brain to eliminate pain.

-The goal at Exercise Progression is to work with your diagnosis and focus on what makes it worse, and what makes it better.
+The goal at Got Function is to work with your diagnosis and focus on what makes it worse, and what makes it better.

 Wisdom shows that if you consistently do more of what makes it better than what makes it worse, you will get better, every time.

 Chris does not care about sets and reps in the gym, he cares if you can go through all aspects of life while allowing your natural healing cycle to progress uninterrupted.
 If that means teaching you how to operate in the gym, at home, in the office, in the plane, car, walking the dog, everywhere and anywhere, then that’s what your program will focus on.

 It is not unusual to spend the first few weeks practicing the best ways to cook, clean, sit, stand, lift, twist and shout.